jupyter/jupyter-drive/README.md

 # Google Drive support for Jupyter Notebook

-This repository contains code and instructions for using Google Drive with Jupyter notebooks.
-The code contains the JavaScript content manager that handles file management on the client side.
-Instructions describe how to launch IPython using this content manager.

-To use this code with IPython, use the custom profile provided, e.g. using the command line
+This repository contains a custom Contents class that allows IPython to use Google Drive for file management.
+The code is organized as a custom IPython profile.
+To launch IPython with this profile, use the following command line (from the root of the repo)
 ```
 IPYTHONDIR=. ipython notebook --profile=drive
 ```